wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    example, dnssec-failed.org is a DNSSEC-signed domain that is broken.
-   If an end user is querying a validating DNS recursive resolver, then this or other similarly intentionally broken domains should fail to resolve and should result in a SERVFAIL error.
+   If an end user is querying a validating DNS recursive resolver, then this or other similarly intentionally broken domains should fail to resolve and should result in a "Server Failure" error (RCODE 2, also known as 'SERVFAIL').
 If such a domain resolved successfully, then it is a sign that the DNS recursive resolver is not fully validating.

    Organizations that utilize Negative Trust Anchors should not add a Negative Trust Anchor for any intentionally broken domain.